cambridge-cares/TheWorldAvatar/BIMCesiumVisualisation/ifcto3Dtilesnext/README.md

 # IFC Conversion to 3D Tiles Next

 ## Description
-This module processes an IFC file through the knowledge graph into the [3D Tiles Next](https://github.com/CesiumGS/3d-tiles/tree/main/next) specifications for visualisation in Cesium.
+This conversion tool processes an IFC file through the knowledge graph into the [3D Tiles Next](https://github.com/CesiumGS/3d-tiles/tree/main/next) specifications for visualisation in Cesium.
 It assumes that the IFC model has been preprocessed according to the [Tips for BIM processing](#tips-for-bim-processing) section, and that a Blazegraph server can be run locally.

 A brief description of its workflow can be found below:
 1. The IFC file is converted into a TTL file and stored in a knowledge graph